Allonautilus perforatus: Taxonomy

+Taxonomic Status

+The current taxonomic status of A. perforatus is currently disputed among scholars.
+The World Register of Marine Species (WoRMS) describes the status as nomen dubium, indicating that the name is of uncertain application and the species is not officially recognized.

 Morphology

-Like other nautilus species, A.perforatus has a coiled shell, shell covering its internal body.
+Like other nautilus species, A. perforatus has a coiled shell covering its internal body.
 The shell has multiple chambers, the outermost chamber being where the nautilus lives.
 In addition the organism possesses tentacles that form two rings around its mouth.

 A. perforatus shows a shell shape and coloration very similar to that of A. scrobiculatus and shares with this species the characteristic open umbilicus.
 However, it bears highly distinctive shell-ribbing, which is unique among extant ectocochleate cephalopods, and lacks scrobiculate shell sculpture.

-It is not known whether A. perforatus possesses the thick encrusting layer (periostracum) characteristic of A. scrobiculatus.
+Until recently, it was not known whether or not A. perforatus possessed the thick encrusting layer (periostracum) characteristic of A. scrobiculatus.
+Newer specimens have shown to have a (periostracum).
 Maximum known shell diameter is around 180 mm.
 Sexual dimorphism are apparent as females tend to be smaller in size.
 The shell also possesses a series of plicae (ribs) on the sides of the body chamber neat the organism's aperture.
 Plicae tend to be 30mm long and its crests 10mm apart, and are explicitly expressed on both the inside and outside of the shell.